CrazyCoder/xteink-x4-sample/README.md

 ### Button ADC Values

 **GPIO1 (4 buttons)**:

 - Back: ~3470
 - Confirm: ~2655
 - Left: ~1470
 - Right: ~3

 **GPIO2 (2 buttons)**:

 - Volume Up: ~2205
 - Volume Down: ~3

-**GPIO3 (Power button)**:
+### Power Button

+**GPIO3**:

-- Pressed: ~3
+- Pressed: LOW
-- This example uses a 2-second-long press for sleep and a 1.5-second-long press to wake from sleep
+- This example uses a 1-second-long press for sleep and a 1-second-long press to wake from sleep

-**Battery ADC**:
-- GPIO0, raw value ranges up to ~2800 when charging. ~2760 when not charging and full.
-- Voltage divider is ~2 (2 x 10K resistors), `CONV_FACTOR=1.6113` for [this library](https://github.com/pangodream/18650CL)
-- [See here](https://www.pangodream.es/esp32-getting-battery-charging-level) for details how voltage and charge level are calculated
-- `CONV_FACTOR` may need calibration depending on the device, `1.5176` working well on mine
+### Battery Voltage

+- GPIO0 is connected to the battery via a voltage divider (2x10K resistors), reading 1/2 of the actual voltage
+- UART0_RXD/GPIO20 can be used to detect USB connection (charging or not)

 ### Implementation Notes